Flaconi/terraform-github-team/README.md

 2. When you have a lot of teams (>50) including multiple nesting levels (>2), it is strongly advised to bump parallelism to a higher value: `terraform apply -parallelism=50` to avoid child teams not being able to find parents.
 3. If an increase in parallelism still does not help, you should first define and apply parent teams and then continue with each level.
 Alternatively you can apply multiple times until it will eventually succeed.

-:warning: This module uses [fork](https://github.com/Flaconi/terraform-provider-github) of official Terraform GitHub provider.
+:warning: This module uses a [fork](https://github.com/Flaconi/terraform-provider-github) of official Terraform GitHub provider.

 ## Features